Milad-Safi/Milad-Safi/README.md

   <img src="https://img.shields.io/badge/TypeScript-3178C6?style=for-the-badge&logo=typescript&logoColor=white" />
 </p>

-Offline-first mobile app for tracking academic deadlines with a calendar-first interface.

-- Visual urgency indicators for upcoming deadlines
-- Monthly calendar and list views
-- Local persistence with no accounts or internet dependency
+DueSoon is an offline-first mobile application built to help students track academic deadlines with minimal friction.
+The app uses a calendar-first interface with clear urgency indicators to surface upcoming tasks at a glance, while also supporting list-based views for detailed planning.
+All data is stored locally on the device, allowing the app to remain fast, reliable, and usable without accounts or internet connectivity.